Shielding guidance updated

 - if an individual needs support to work at home or in the workplace they can apply for Access to Work, which provides support for the disability-related extra costs of working that are beyond reasonable adjustments;

-- if an individual cannot work from home, they can still go to work;
+- if an individual in tiers 1, 2 and 3 cannot work from home, they can still go to work, as the workplace should be COVID-secure;

-- where the local COVID alert level is very high, individuals are “strongly advised” to work from home.
-If the individual cannot work from home, and they are concerned about going to work, the guidance suggests that they may want to speak to their employer about taking on an alternative role or changing their working patterns temporarily (for example, to avoid travelling in rush hour).
+- where the local COVID alert level is very high (tier 3), if the individual cannot work from home, and they are concerned about going to work, the guidance suggests that they may want to speak to their employer about taking on an alternative role or changing their working patterns temporarily (for example, to avoid travelling in rush hour).
 However, where there is no alternative the guidance states that the individual can still go to work;

 If you would like to receive monthly employment law updates and news of our events, sign up for our email alerts.